 My projects include commissions, residencies and workshops using digital technologies, media arts, Transmedia storytelling and interactive theatre.
-Below is a selection of my recent work in collaboration with a variety of theatre companies, artists and artforms.
-I am currently working with Divergency on Peas on Earth, as a Digital Artist with Lets Go and 42nd Street and with B Arts on Syn Apps a Transmedia story for George Salter Academy.
+Below is a selection of my recent projects in collaboration with a variety of theatre companies, artists and artforms.
+I previously worked as a Digital Artist with Lets Go and 42nd Street and with B Arts on Syn Apps a Transmedia story for George Salter Academy.

 Ripple, a collaboration with poet and artist Sarah Hymas, presents works exploring the fragility of life by examining the impact of climate change on the Indian subcontinent.
 The Installation consists of interactive poetic sculptures that use augmented reality to illuminate anthropogenic climate change.
 A ripple in a pond, paper augments, images and sound dance in layers over, through and in the paper.
 You hold a poem in your hand but it leaps out and dances in your imagination.
 Exhibited as part of Gaywise Festival 2015, a visual arts exhibition at the Menier Gallery, London.